durr04/reactForm/README.md

-React app with Form save data display on ui in Table with delet button
+React app with Form save data display on ui in Table with delete button